 Picture book publishing basics – what I’ve learned

 Below I look at the practicalities of self-publishing a picture book.
 If you’re looking for creative guidance skip down to the end of the page for links.

 Most picture books are 32 pages and 500-1,000 words long.
 (Word count can of course vary from very few right up to 1,000 – but the golden rule is generally less is best.)
 The second most common page count is 24 pages.
 If these lengths don’t suit your story, then any multiple of four will work but bear in mind that 24- and 32-page books are tried and tested and will sit comfortably alongside the competition in a bookshops.

-For planning purposes, these page count numbers exclude the back and front cover but include ‘end pages’ such as title page, dedication and so on – this is important to understand when mapping out your story as it means you probably have only 24 -28 pages to play with for a 32-page picture book, depending on how you want to use your end pages.
+For planning purposes, these page count numbers exclude the back and front cover (and the insides of each of these which are made from the same sheet) but need to include extra pages such as title page, dedication and so on – this is important to understand when mapping out your story as it means you probably have only 24 -28 pages to play with for a 32-page picture book, depending on how you want to use your end pages.
 (I got this wrong first time around!)

 2. Picture book storyboarding

 This is working out on one piece of paper how your story – the pictures and the words – will flow through the book.
 A storyboard is an essential first planning step before going on to make up a full size dummy.
 It gives you a birds’ eye view of where your text and illustrations will sit and makes it easy to see what is and isn’t working.
 Because you are working at a high level it’s also relatively quick to make changes, using revised storyboards if necessary.
 This is much more sensible than to trying to work with a full mock-up at the outset, no matter how sure you think you are of your story flow!
 (Another mistake I made!)